rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/stream-security-demo/Readme.md

 ## How To Use Example
 ---

-To see this example in action, deploy thsi application (stream-security-demo) on your server.
+To see this example in action, deploy this application (stream-security-demo) on your server.
 Connect to it and attempt to it and attempt to publish or subscribe.

 1. To publish to a stream successfully, your client must pass a parameter called 'token' with the value of 'red5pro#publisher'.